Detection under Privileged Information: Abstract

 \section{Abstract}

-For over a quarter century, security-relevant detection has been driven by models learned from input features collected from real or simulated environments.
-An artifact (e.g., network event, potential malware sample, suspicious email) is deemed malicious or non-malicious based on its similarity to the learned model at run-time.
-However, the training of the models has been historically limited to only those features available at run time.
-In this paper, we consider an alternate model construction approach that trains models using forensic ``privileged'' information--features available at training time but not at runtime--to improve the accuracy and resilience of detection systems.
-In particular, we adapt and extend recent advances in knowledge transfer, model influence, and distillation to enable the use of forensic data in a range of security domains.
-Our empirical study shows that privileged information increases detection precision and recall over a system with no privileged information: we observe up to 7.7\% relative decrease in detection error for fast-flux bot detection, 8.6\% for malware traffic detection, 7.3\% for malware classification, and 16.9\% for face recognition.
+For well over a quarter century, detection systems have been driven by models learned from input features collected from real or simulated environments.
+An artifact (e.g., network event, potential malware sample, suspicious email) is deemed malicious or non-malicious based on its similarity to the learned model at runtime.
+However, the training of the models has been historically limited to only those features available at runtime.
+In this paper, we consider an alternate learning approach that trains models using ``privileged'' information--features available at training time but not at runtime--to improve the accuracy and resilience of detection systems.
+In particular, we adapt and extend recent advances in knowledge transfer, model influence, and distillation to enable the use of forensic or other data unavailable at runtime in a range of security domains.
+An empirical evaluation shows that privileged information increases precision and recall over a system with no privileged information: we observe up to 7.7\% relative decrease in detection error for fast-flux bot detection, 8.6\% for malware traffic detection, 7.3\% for malware classification, and 16.9\% for face recognition.
 We explore the limitations and applications of different privileged information techniques in detection systems.
-Such techniques open the door to systems that can integrate forensic data directly into detection models, and therein provide a means to fully exploit the information available about past security-relevant events.
+Such techniques provide a new means for detection systems to learn from data that would otherwise not be available at runtime.